Hedsor House: Parties

-The house has hosted many celebrity parties including for David Beckham, Victoria Beckham, Elton John, Jason Statham, George Clooney, Keira Knightley amongst others.
+The house has hosted many celebrity parties including David Beckham, Victoria Beckham, Elton John, Jason Statham, George Clooney, Keira Knightley amongst others.

 In September 2008, Mark Ronson held his 33rd birthday at Madonna and Guy Ritchie’s pub The Punch Bowl, Mayfair, London, and Hedsor House, including Amy Winehouse, Lily Allen, Daisy Lowe, Nick Grimshaw, and The Kaiser Chiefs.

 Filming

-The house has been used as a film location for both television dramas and feature films including The Golden Compass and Spooks.
+The house has been used as a film location for both television dramas and feature films including The Golden Compass, Fleabag, A Touch of Cloth and Spooks.
 It was used to represent The White House in The Special Relationship and Downing Street in The Day of the Triffids.

 It was also used for a MTV reality show The Girls of Hedsor Hall, based on the British reality series Ladette to Lady. and the music videos for Jay Sean's song "Down" and Zara Larsson's song "Ain't My Fault".
-It featured Tom Hardy in the 2015 film Legend and in 2016 as the mansion to which George Clooney is taken when kidnapped in a Nespresso advert.
+It featured Tom Hardy in the 2015 film Legend and 2016 as the mansion to which George Clooney is taken when kidnapped in a Nespresso advert.

 Quartet

 It was also the location of Quartet, a 2012 comedy drama film directed by Dustin Hoffman, based on the play by Ronald Harwood.
-It was filmed in its entirety at Hedsor House, in Autumn 2011.
+It was filmed primarily at Hedsor House, in Autumn 2011.
+St. Nicholas' Church in Taplow was also used for filming.
 The film stars Maggie Smith, Tom Courtenay, Pauline Collins and Billy Connolly.
 Hedsor House features as "Beecham House", the retirement home for professional musicians.